chocolatey/chocolatey-workshop-organizational-use/PITCHME.md

 @snap[west]
 @ul[](false)

+* What is Chocolatey and Puppet
 * Removing Chocolatey packages
 * Configuring Chocolatey package repositories with Puppet
 * Preparing Chocolatey for internal use
-* Self Service Management of Package Installations
 * Synchronizing traditionally installed applications with Chocolatey Packages
 * Hands-on advice and best practices from Chocolatey and Puppet experts